 Why do the Japanese share their bathwater?
-In Japan, the bathwater is not for cleansing your body, it is for soaking.
-Washing your body and washing your hair is done before entering the bathtub.
+In Japan, bathwater is not for cleansing your body, it is for soaking.
+Washing your body and washing your hair are done before entering the bathtub.
 That’s why even though the bathwater is shared by different people, it stays clean and can be enjoyed by the whole family.

 How often should you bathe when going to an onsen?
 Most onsen guides recommend a maximum of 2 to 3 baths per day.
 When you are staying at an onsen ryokan or visit an onsen town it might be tempting to bathe more often.
 However, staying hydrated and taking a rest in between baths is important.
 That’s why you shouldn’t take more than 3 onsen baths a day.